Clustering performance analysis using a new correlation-based cluster validity index: Background of cluster validity indices

-In this section, we provide some background and definitions of validity measures for crisp clustering that we choose to compare with our new validity indices.
-For the reader who is interested in other validity measures, an overview and two comparative experiments can be found in \cite{DJ79}, \cite{MC85} and \cite{AGMPP13}, respectively.
+In this section, we provide some background and definitions of validity indices for crisp clustering that we compare with our new validity index.
+For more cluster validity indices, an overview and two comparative experiments appear in \cite{DJ79}, \cite{MC85}, and \cite{AGMPP13}, respectively.